 Whether you are eligible for this particular award or not, be sure to also fill out the scholarship application when you apply for admission.
-It gives you the opportunity to be considered for more WSU Tri-Cities scholarship programs.
+It gives you the opportunity to be considered for more WSU Tri-Cities scholarships.

 Check your eligibility (freshman applicants)

 Use the estimator to check how much you may automatically qualify for when you apply to WSU Tri-Cities.

 Haven’t taken the ACT or SAT yet?
 Contact us to determine your eligibility.